 Treatment and outlook

-It’s very important to consider your dog’s outlook and quality of life when deciding on a treatment path.
-Your vet will be help you decide what is best for you and your dog.
+It’s very important to consider your dog’s outlook and quality of life when deciding on what treatment they will have.
+Certain things might influence your decision such as access to a specialist vet if this is needed, cost of treatment, and how well you feel your dog will cope with the treatment – which may involve lots of visits to the vets.
+Some dogs are happy to go the vets and others may find it stressful.
+Your vet will help you decide what is best for you and your dog.

 When to euthanise